 Time is of the essence in the Contract, if awarded.
-The project timeline is structured so the full design can be completed and used for tendering or grant applications by summer 2021.
+The project timeline is structured so that the full design can be tendered for construction or used to prepare grant applications by summer 2021.

 5.16 Governing Law

 This agreement shall be governed by the laws of the Province of British Columbia.